Views on "Artificial Intelligence"

 If you absolutely won't let go of the weak "AI is another art advancement like photography" comparison- then even on those terms, and it's true for any kind of its output, generative AI is the "extreme end-stage automation" version of them that goes too far.
 It is the threshold that we should never cross- there's a finality of "withdrawal of the human" from the expression that reaches a dead end, a road past which there is nothing else.
 Unlike any other 'tool', generative AI is an occupying force in the land of human expression that should be resisted.
 Just because similar arguments and statements were made in the past about new technologies, doesn't mean those arguments aren't valid for generative AI now.
 In some historical cases, even at the time, those arguments were valid.
 The parallel of "criticism of something new and worry of its destruction of something that already exists" I think is fine, but defense of generative AI on the grounds of it receiving similar criticisms is not.
 It must be considered on its own merits or lack thereof.

 There's a particular intent behind generative AI too which furthers the point- artists that painted or illustrated could see photography as another way to express, whereas generative AI isn't that- its owners instead look at human expression and say "we'll chase down whatever is left that hasn't been automated and automate that too".
-Instead of a new way to express or capture its "aren't you thankful you don't have to do the expressing yourself anymore, just leave it to us".
+Instead of a new way to express or capture it's "aren't you thankful you don't have to do the expressing yourself anymore, just leave it to us".

 There's an inherently dishonest nature to its creative mimicry.
 While mimicking another style isn't inherently bad (say digital paint mimicking physical paint), generative AI is this twisted, corrupted form of mimicry that really is mimicking the expression in particular.
 It's mimicking the skill, the effort, the artist themselves, in addition to the medium.
 All of the life experience, emotion, and everything else distilled into real art is flattened into nothing.
 But even when it comes to mediums, it mimics in an underhanded way.
 Plenty of output pretends to be a real photo, etc. It inherently misinforms.
 You probably won't find real artists painting something photo-realistic but trying to pretend it's a photo.
 There's this nature of dishonesty to generative AI output and its users that real artists don't have.

 Make it shameful to use.
 Make it socially costly to use and especially to bring it into spaces meant for humans.
 Shun bands, fake visual "artists", and all sorts of the skill-less frauds that use it.
 Make using it a shameful act, especially for anything creative.
 Depending on the situation, the only exception to be made here is for workers that are forced to do it as they need to eat and solidarity with workers includes them.
 However, I call on these workers to do what they can to make its use undesirable within their companies, through whatever subtle means they can find, even if it's as simple as always giving Copilot a thumbs down when it's right, and a thumbs up when it's wrong.
+Erode their power from the inside out if you must.

 Other criticisms

-Against the anthropomorphism of any form of Artificial Intelligence, particularly LLMs, though.
+Against the anthropomorphism of any form of Artificial Intelligence, particularly LLMs.
 They are not and will never be humans and they should never act like them.
 This is a danger to the public, and has already been proven so in how tons of people are interacting with them in ways that are a danger to themselves and others.
 Relationships, advice that begets violence, "yes man" confirmation of toxic feelings and ideas.
 Not in the false-narrative sense of the big scary sentience but in the sense of actual sentient beings having feelings or misplaced trust toward them.

 The 'big scary sentient' AGI or Super Intelligence is a pro-industry distraction masquerading as criticism.
 This worry about sentient AI and apocalyptic events wastes time pointing in the wrong direction.
 It nearly does the industry's marketing for them, in touting these systems as being highly intelligent, rather than the truth- which is they do not think at all, which is more genuinely frightening when they're simultaneously being touted as intelligent instead.
 It all ignores the real, immediate, tangible harms that we already see from plenty of other angles and saps valuable resources, time, and energy fighting the wrong battle.